 The Egyptians are one of the many examples of a culture who have made use of them since they used hundreds of these master engravers to create the magnificent carvings you can still see within the pyramids today.
 Many of the hand tools available today will closely resemble these ancient tools with the more modern additions focusing more on comfort and the ease with which they can used.

 Metal engraving was once the reserve of noblemen and kings but with the advent of technological advances this luxury has become more widely available to the masses.
 Air powered home engraving machines can be bought from many local retailers.

-The skills needed to operate these handy little tools which are more suited to fine metal amd stone work take next to no time to learn.
-Soon you too can come to master these crafts and start producing your very own works of art whether they are for personal satisfaction or a small cottage industry you may have decided to start.
+The skills needed to operate these handy little tools, which are more suited to fine metal and stone work, take next to no time to learn.
+Soon you too can come to master these crafts and start producing your very own works of art whether they are for personal satisfaction or a small cottage industry you have decided to start.

 Glass etching is usually achieved with a sand blaster that engraves the image onto the surface of the glass.
 These sand blasters can range from small hand held units for finely detailed work to large scale industrial machines.
 Not only did the advent of technology bring with it laser engraving for wood, metal and stone, it also brought with it the ability to utilize the laser for glass engraving.

 A quality Laser engraving machine can be used to insert an image into the glass itself, for example, certain pieces of art which have been made out of cubes of glass with 3D representations of almost anything you can think of floating inside them.
 The possible creations you can make using engraving tools is limited only by your imagination and for any idea you may have there is surely a machine that is designed for just that job.